-The CCPA rights could introduce another tedious process in your to-do list, only if your company is un-prepared by integrating its business systems.
+The CCPA rights could introduce another tedious process in your to-do list, only if your company is not prepare by integrating its business systems.
 To manage these privacy requests manually requires complex data inventories to appraise owners of multiple systems that data needs to be deleted.
 It can be converted into an expensive process ever since legal counsel is constantly managing these requests.

 5) Hard deletes aren’t easy